-1After we had arrived safely on the shore, we learned that it was an island called Malta.
-2The people who lived there gave to us better than the usual hospitality.
-They lit a fire and invited us to come and warm ourselves, because it was raining and it was cold.
-3When Paul collected some sticks of wood and put them on the fire, a poisonous snake came out from the fire to escape from the heat, and it bit Paul on his hand and stayed there.
-4The people from the island saw the creature dangling from Paul's hand, they said to each other, "Probably this man has murdered someone.
-Although he has escaped from being drowned in the sea, the god of justice will cause him to die."
-5But Paul simply shook the snake off into the fire, and nothing happened to him.
-6The people were expecting that Paul's body would soon swell up with a fever or that he would suddenly fall down and die.
-But after they had waited a long time, they saw that nothing was wrong with him.
-So the people changed what they were thinking and said to one another, "This man is not a murderer!
-He is a god!"
+1After we had arrived safely on the shore, we learned that we were on an island whose name was Malta.
+2The people who lived there took care of us very generously.
+It was cold and it was starting to rain.
+So they lit a fire and invited all of us to come and warm ourselves.
+3Now Paul {was helping by} collecting a bundle of pieces of wood to burn.
+When he put them on the fire, a poisonous snake came out from the bundle to escape from the heat of the fire.
+It bit Paul on his hand and clung to it.
+4Now the people from the island saw the snake dangling from Paul's hand.
+They said to each other, "This man has probably murdered someone.
+He has escaped from drowning in the sea.
+But the goddess Justice is punishing him anyway.
+He will die from this snake bite."
+5But Paul shook his hand hard so that the snake would fall off his hand and back into the fire.
+The snake fell off and Paul was not hurt at all.
+6Still, some of the people of the island expected that Paul's body would soon swell up because of the snake bite.
+Others thought he would suddenly fall down and die.
+But they waited a long time and did not see either of those things happen to him.
+So the people decided they had been wrong about who Paul was.
+They said to one another, "This man is not a murderer.
+He must be a god{, because that snake bite would have killed any human being}!"

-7Now in a place near to where they were, there were some fields that belonged to a man whose name was Publius.
+7Now the people of the island had built the fire near some fields that belonged to a man whose name was Publius.
 He was the chief official on the island.
 He invited us to come and stay in his home.
 He took very good care of us for three days.
-8At that time Publius' father had fever and dysentery, and he was lying in bed.
+8At that time Publius' father had fever and a stomach illness.
+He was lying sick in bed.
 So Paul visited him and prayed for him.
 Then Paul placed his hands on him and healed him.
-9After Paul had done that, the other people on the island who were sick came to him, and he healed them, too.
-10They brought us gifts and showed in other ways that they greatly respected us.
-When we were ready to leave three months later, they brought us food and other things that we would need on the ship.
+9After Paul healed Publius' father, the rest of the people on the island who were sick came to him and he healed them too.
+10The island people also brought us gifts and showed in other ways that they greatly respected us.
+Later on, when we were ready to leave, they brought us food and other things that we would need on the ship.

-11After we had stayed there three months, we got on a ship that was from Alexandria and that was going to Italy and sailed away.
+11We stayed on Malta for a total of three months.
+Then we left on a ship that had spent the winter there.
+The ship was from Alexandria and was going to Italy.
 On the front of the ship there were carved images of the twin gods whose names were Castor and Pollux.
 12When we arrived at the city of Syracuse, we stayed there three days.
-13Then we sailed and arrived at the city of Rhegium in Italy.
-The next day, the wind was blowing from the south, so in only two more days we reached the town of Puteoli.
-There we left the ship.
-14In Puteoli we met some fellow believers who wanted us to stay with them for seven days.
-After this, we finally arrived at Rome.
+13Then we sailed away from Syracuse and arrived at the city of Rhegium in Italy.
+The next day, the wind began to blow from the south.
+So in only two more days, we reached the town of Puteoli. {There we got off the ship and went the rest of the way to Rome by land.} 14In Puteoli we met some fellow believers who asked us to stay with them for seven days.
+After that, we continued on to Rome.